-GROSS DOMESTIC PRODUCT FOR SCOTLAND FOR THE 2 ND QUARTER OF 2003
+GROSS DOMESTIC PRODUCT FOR SCOTLAND FOR THE 4TH QUARTER OF 2002

-Gross Domestic Product in Scotland rose by 0.4 per cent in the second quarter of 2003 and by 0.5 per cent in the four quarters to 2003 Q2, compared with the previous four quarters, according to provisional estimates released today by the Scottish Executive.
+Gross Domestic Product in Scotland rose by 0.7 per cent in the fourth quarter of 2002.
+There was no change in the level of GDP in 2002 compared to 2001, according to provisional estimates released today by the Scottish Executive.

 The main findings of the latest figures are: